 Integrating Indigenous knowledge

-Aboriginal and Torres Strait Islander Peoples have an ongoing relationship with science and engineering that dates back thousands of years.
-We are co-designing the program closely with these communities and ensuring that their knowledge, technologies and process are an integral part of the program.
+Aboriginal and Torres Strait Islander peoples have an ongoing relationship with science and engineering that dates back thousands of years.
+We are co-designing the program closely with these communities and ensuring that their knowledge, technologies and processes are an integral part of the program.